holidaycheck/tech-blog/_posts/2019-06-10-tracking-manager-work-with-git.md

 Date:   Mon Jun 3 09:28:21 2019 +0200

     2019-05-28
 ```

 ## The benefits

 Now, I can start making notes right in my console and files will be stored in my homedir: `note companymeeting` will create file `~/Documents/notes/2019-06-10_companymeeting`.

-And when I am feeling down and pointless about my work, all I need to do is to `gif diff` with commit from 2-3 days ago and I can see my desired tangible proof of progress I have done with my work.
+And when I am feeling down and pointless about my work, all I need to do is to `git diff` with commit from 2-3 days ago and I can see my desired tangible proof of progress I have done with my work.

 Maybe it will help some of you, it did help me a lot!